acanbay/apricot/README.md

 ## 1. Beam Generation
 APRICOT has two different beam generation methods: random beam generator and electron gun beam generator.

-In both methods, before the beam generation, the information text of the parameters is printed on the terminal screen as follows.
+In both methods, before the beam generation, the information text of the parameters is printed on the console screen as follows.
 ```
 Creating beam with parameters below: